‘The port came to us’: Story behind AP photo of Beirut blast

 “It was as if the port came to us,” says Ali.

-In a flash, the middle-class neighborhood turned to a hell on earth, tossing everyone and everything in the air and showering them with debris.
+In a flash, the middle-class neighborhood housing the headquarters of one of Lebanon’s most famous fashion designers turned to a hell on earth, tossing everyone and everything in the air and showering them with debris.

 “Tiles, stones, aluminium, glass.
 Everything fell on us,” said Ali, who suffered brain hemorrhage, several broken ribs, loss of vision in his left eye and damaged hearing in his right ear that day.

-Sedra died instantly, pinned by tile cladding that rained down from the building.
-Hoda suffered a neck fracture and other injuries.
+Sedra, who was standing near the entrance to the apartment, died instantly, pinned by tile cladding that rained down from the building.
+Hoda suffered a fracture in her neck and other injuries.
 Fatima fractured her spine, shattered a leg and could not move.

-That was the scene Mustafa saw when he arrived from across town and carried Hoda away.
-Hoda’s uncle put her in an army vehicle that was ferrying the injured to the hospital.

 “I saw people dead in their cars along the way… The more I saw the more I imagined something horrible has happened to the family,” he said.